Panda 101 – Google's Changing the Game (for the better)

 1. Press Release SEO 101: An Overview of what Panda is and How It Works

-Panda bearPanda is an algorithm used by Google that puts higher quality websites at the top of the search results list, while lower quality, lower quality websites are forced to the bottom of the search pile.
+Panda bearPanda is an algorithm used by Google that puts higher quality websites at the top of the search results list, while lower quality websites are forced to the bottom of the search pile.

 The filter is ultimately designed to remove web spam.
 Why did Google do this?
 Was it to make small businesses and PR Firms feel their mighty wrath?
 Well, no.